MengmSun/hadoop-in-docker/README.md

 # hadoop-in-docker

-Total distributed hadoop in docker cluster in **less than 5 minutes**,  created by docker-compose.
+Total distributed hadoop in docker cluster built in **less than 5 minutes**,  created by docker-compose.
 Now it can support HDFS file system, and I will add Hbase ,Zookeeper and other hadoop family members to the docker cluster.

 *If you have any suggestion or question, feel free to contact me, and welcome to [issues](https://github.com/MengmSun/hadoop-in-docker/issues).* :smiley:

+<video id="video" controls="" src="./test.mp4" preload="true"></video>

 - [hadoop-in-docker](#hadoop-in-docker)
     - [Build Base Image](#build-base-image)